On this page:

 Refuelling a FCEV is no more complicated than refuelling an ICEV - you use a bowser pump and nozzle at a hydrogen refuelling station, and it takes about the same time to fill up the tank too.

-The early stages of EV transition will allow our electricity system to be upgraded in an orderly manner and will even include the ability for electric vehicles to help with grid stability.
+The early stages of EV transition will allow our electricity system to be upgraded in an orderly manner and will even include the ability for EVs to help with grid stability.
 For example, the widespread rollout of rooftop solar systems means that during the day, there’s more power than we need in some areas.
 EVs can help by absorbing some of this excess capacity.

 In the future, EVs could also act as another energy source when parked in your garage.
 For example, current battery sizes can power your home in the evenings for up to 3 days.
 In a blackout, your ZEV could power your home.

 As a mobile source of energy, EVs have other possibilities.
 These include the potential to power your campsite or worksite and the growing potential for them to put electricity back into the grid.
-Take a look at this article explaining how EVs can support the grid.

 On top of the environmental and cost benefits of owning a ZEV, you’ll also find that they outperform fossil-fuelled cars in other ways.
 Unlike ICEVs, EVs deliver great acceleration, making them nimble around town and giving them confidence when merging onto the freeway.